conan-io/conan-center-index/docs/adding_packages/README.md

 :one: The first step to add packages to ConanCenter is requesting access.
 To enroll in ConanCenter repository, please write a comment requesting access in this GitHub [issue](https://github.com/conan-io/conan-center-index/issues/4).
-Feel free to introduce yourself and your motivation to join ConanCenter.
+Feel free to introduce yourself and your motivation to join ConanCenter community.

-This process helps conan-center-index against spam and malicious code.
+This process helps ConanCenter against spam and malicious code.
 The process is not not automated on purpose and the requests are generally approved on a weekly basis.

-> :warning: The requests are reviewed manually, checking the GitHub profile activity of the requester to avoid a misuse of the service.
-In case of detecting a misuse or inappropriate behavior, the requester will be dropped from the authorized users list and at last instance even banned from the repository.
+> **Note** The requests are reviewed manually, checking the GitHub profile activity of the requester to avoid any misuse of the service.
+> All interactions are subject to the expectations of the [code of conduct](../code_of_conduct.md).
+Any misuse or inappropriate behavior are subject
+> to the same principals.

-When submitting a pull request for the first time, you will be prompted to sign the [CLA](CONTRIBUTOR_LICENSE_AGREEMENT.md) for your code contributions.
+When submitting a pull request for the first time, you will be prompted to sign the [CLA](../CONTRIBUTOR_LICENSE_AGREEMENT.md) for your code contributions.
 You can view your signed CLA's by going to <https://cla-assistant.io/> and signing in.

 ## Inactivity and user removal